gfetterman/eventedit/README.md

-# Label Corrections
+# Event Edit

 Minilanguage for documenting human corrections to automated vocalization labels.

-Also includes a stack-styled undo/redo container to keep track of corrections generated on-the-fly.
+Also includes a stack-styled undo/redo container to keep track of edits generated on-the-fly.

 Designed to work with [Bark](https://github.com/kylerbrown/bark)-formatted event data.